Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/ttimeline.md

- why would aryansanskrits not support this theory? it's so airheaded it won't work, and they never controlled the dense jungles of india like the airheaded deserts egypt indian migration theory; bodhidharma, the shaolin abbotts translator, buddha,.. china v taiwan
+ why would aryansanskrits not support this theory? it's so airheaded it won't work, and they never controlled the dense jungles of india like the airheaded deserts egypt indian migration theory; bodhidharma, the shaolin abbotts translator, buddha,.. china v taiwan any genetic evidence that westerners migrated can't prove they also called themselves aryans, nor had any"-thing" to do c̄ hinduism; besides pilgrimmaging the holy land as converts from indian migration theory, or bringing no"-thing" other than conflict; attempting forced conversion, theft,..

 oh, i can't select 1s indentation;.. now it shows 1s indentation; autoselection